linobollansee/the-luxury-blog/README.md

 3. Click on dashboard, Go to API Keys
 4. Use the API Key, API Secret, and displayed cloud name to create the environment variable in the following format: `CLOUDINARY_URL=cloudinary://<your_api_key>:<your_api_secret>@<cloud_name>`

+### PostgreSQL Database

+1. Input your email address at [https://dbs.ci-dbs.net/](https://dbs.ci-dbs.net/)
+2. Open the email of the Code Institute bot, it contains the Postgres Database URL.
+3. Alternatively, you can click on the email's database management link and on the info button of the Database name to get the Database URL.

 ## Credits

 ### Acknowledgments